spellshift/realm/docs/_docs/user-guide/eldritch.md

 ## Report

-The report library is designed to enabled reporting structured data to Tavern.
+The report library is designed to enable reporting structured data to Tavern.
 It's API is still in the active development phase, so **future versions of Eldritch may break tomes that rely on this API**.

 ### report.file